shrutiiiiin/SmartFasal/README.md

 ### Chatbot Screen
 ![Chatbot Screen](assets/appimages/chatbot.png)

+### Alerts for Farmers

-Most of the farmers use Urea fertilizer in their farm which contains high amount of Nitrogen Value (N), sometimes the N amount exceeds the required amount and affects the crop yield.
-In such scenarios our mobile application takes the farmers location and based on that locations threshold value sends an alert message to farmers.
-Apart from that, a farmer can receive daily updates, suggestions (personalized on their NPK values ), improvements on whatsapp, along with a visual image to improve farmers user experience.
+Most farmers use Urea fertilizer on their farms, which contains a high amount of Nitrogen (N).
+Sometimes, the Nitrogen amount exceeds the required level, negatively affecting crop yield.

+In such scenarios, our mobile application takes the farmer's location and, based on the location's threshold values, sends an alert message to the farmers.
+Apart from that, farmers can receive daily updates, personalized suggestions (based on their NPK values), and improvement tips via WhatsApp, along with a visual image to enhance their user experience.

+---

 ### whatsapp_alert Screen
 ![whatsapp_alert Screen](assets/appimages/whatsapp_alert.png)